 - Atopic Eczema

 - Rheumatoid Arthritis

-Based on what is known by research to date about what makes for healthy and unhealthy gut flora, the following changes may help you to optimize the health of your gut flora:
+Based on what is known by research to date about what makes for healthy and unhealthy gut bacteria, the following changes may help you to optimize the health of your inner world:

 1. Keep antibiotic use to a minimum.
 Of course, you must alert your doctor if you have signs of serious illness, but follow their advice and don't insist on a prescription for antibiotics for viral illnesses.